Tekraj15/Classify-Radio-Signals-from-outer-space-Keras/README.md

 #An important element in many WIRELESS COMMUNICATION activities is distinguishing between different radio signals.
 # In this project Dataset istaken dataset from https://seti.org/ (Search for Extraterrestrial Intelligence (SETI))

-Here we have taken 4 class labels for Radio signals that are
+Here we have taken 4 class labels for Radio signals that are Squiggle, Narrowband, Noise, Narrowbanded